 Snacking when you’re not hungry

-Losing touch with your body’s natural hunger and satisfaction signals can lead to chronic overeating and unhealthy extra pounds that can lead to diabetes, heart disease, and other serious conditions.
-If it’s junk foods you snack on, you’re also flooding your body with unhealthy ingredients.
+Losing touch with your body’s natural hunger and satisfaction signals can lead to chronic overeating and unhealthy extra pounds—which increases your risk for diabetes, heart disease, and other serious conditions.
+And if it’s junk foods you snack on, you’re also flooding your body with unhealthy ingredients.
 By paying attention to your hunger signals and switching to healthy snacks, you can boost nutrition, control cravings, and avoid energy slumps.
 Your weight will fall to a healthier level, and you’ll replace unhealthy trans and saturated fat, sugar, refined carbohydrates, and extra sodium with more nutritious fare.

 How to fix it: Eat because you’re hungry—not because you’re stressed, bored, angry, or sad.
-And finish eating when you feel just a little bit full.
-Avoid keeping unhealthy food in your home, or at least make sure you have more healthy foods, like fruits, veggies, nuts, and low-fat and whole-grain products, than unhealthy ones.
-And when you eat those healthy snacks, eat them like you do meals: on a plate, with a glass of water, and sitting down at the table.
+And finish eating when you feel just a little bit full, not stuffed.
+Avoid keeping unhealthy food in your home, or at least make sure you have more healthy foods, like fresh fruits, veggies, nuts.
+Think low-fat versus fatty treats; whole-grain versus unhealthy carbs.
+And when you eat those healthy snacks, eat them as if they were a meal: on a plate, accompanied by a glass of water, with you sitting down at the table.

 Spending too much time on the couch watching TV

 The more TV you watch, the less physical activity you’re getting, increasing your odds of being overweight and developing type 2 diabetes.
-If television is replacing the time you’d spend on an old hobby, visiting friends, or exercising your mind, it can also speed up memory loss.
+If television is replacing time you’d otherwise be spending engaged in a favorite hobby, visiting with friends, or exercising your mind, you may also be speeding up memory loss.
 By committing to a healthy TV/activity balance, you can burn more calories, become more fit, and reduce your odds for related health problems quickly.
 You’ll have a fitter body and more time for sleep, plus more energy, a better mood, sharper mind, and more social connections.

 How to fix it: Try to keep your TV time to a minimum of two hours a day, and make sure you’re getting at least 30 minutes of exercise.
 Get the best of both worlds by doing some light workouts, like walking in place or doing sit-ups, while you’re watching.
 Even doing some household chores, like vacuuming or doing laundry, during the commercials can add up to 20 minutes’ worth of calorie-burning time.
 Avoid snacking in front of the TV, which makes it far too easy to eat hundreds of calories’ worth of chips and barely realize it.
 These are some more reasons why binge-watching TV is unhealthy for you.